 I’ve decided this year to put an end to that disappointment once and for all and make my childhood fantasy come true, by creating the chocolate egg to end all other chocolate eggs, a giant, raw salted chocolate egg, filled with the smoothest salted date caramel, and the silkiest chocolate and coconut mousse you can imagine.

 Another of my wishes has also come true recently, as I was given the opportunity to try a legendary Vitamix blender, specifically their nifty little personal-sized S30 blender, which is the smaller, prettier sister of the super powerful Vitamix Pro.
-But don’t be fooled by it’s sleek design and smaller size, because this is one powerful bit of kit!

 Now I’ve made date caramel a hundred times before, but in the same way that you’ve never really experienced chocolate until you’ve tried raw chocolate, you’ve never had the full date caramel experience until you’ve made it in a super high powered blender.

 Until now, mine has been smooth, but never super silky, melt-in-your mouth caramel like this.
-I’ve always had to soak my dates for hours, and peeled away as much of their rough skins as possible to achieve a smooth texture, but the super sharp blades, and the clever shape of the S30’s jar means everything blends super easily, and you don’t have to worry about soaking or removing the skin from your dates, which is great because who really has time for that?!
+I’ve always had to soak my dates for hours, and peeled away as much of their rough skins as possible to achieve a smooth texture, but the super sharp blades, and the clever shape of the S30’s jar means everything blends up incredibly smoothly, and you don’t have to worry about soaking or removing the skin from your dates, which is great because who really has time for that?!
 Plus you just unscrew the base of the jug with the blades in when you’re done, so cleaning it afterwards is really quick and simple too.

 This egg is definitely one of the most totally over-the-top indulgent things I’ve ever made, because it’s 4½ inches tall, and 3 inches wide, and it took me roughly 5 days to eat the whole thing!
 I had to enlist the help of my boyfriend, and borrow his great big hands for these photos because it was too big to hold in my 5ft tall, small persons hands!
 But doesn’t he make such a fab hand model?